 The System has a Security Lending Agreement (the Agreement) with its investment custodian (the Custodian).
-In this Agreement, the University agrees to lend certain securities upon request of a borrower.
+In this Agreement, the System agrees to lend certain securities upon request of a borrower.
 The Custodian is the managing agent in this agreement where upon request of a borrower, the Custodian lends, as mentioned before, securities in exchange for collateral.
 Collateral may consist of cash, other approved securities and/or letter of credit from the borrower.
 The Custodian has the unrestricted right to invest any cash collateral; also, the Custodian may commingle any approved securities held as collateral with any other securities held under custody on behalf of the University.
-Under the Agreement, the borrower is compelled to return the securities loaned by the University upon termination of the loan term.
+Under the Agreement, the borrower is compelled to return the securities loaned by the System upon termination of the loan term.

-Under the Agreement as disclosed above, the System has a cash collateral of \$24.8 million and \$118,505 on June 30, 2020 and 2019, respectively.
+Under the Agreement as disclosed above, the System has a cash collateral of approximately \$2.89 million and approximately \$24.8 million as of June 30, 2021 and 2020, respectively.
 This cash collateral has been reinvested, in accordance with the agreement, in fixed income investments that are exposed to custodial credit risk as disclosed in the executed agreement.
-The cash collateral increased by 59.8 million, a 253.72% increase in employer contributions.

 During fiscal year 2008-2009, there was a default in a Lehman Brothers and Sigma floating rate note in which securities lending collateral had been invested.
 These funds are invested into a collective investment trust fund and are included on the Statement Fiduciary of Net Position.
 The purpose of the separate account is to provide a reserve account to offset expected losses.
-As of June 30, 2020 and 2019, the System had an unrealized loss in the Securities Lending Collateral pool of \$1,163,121 and \$1,164,635, respectively, and had accrued an obligation of \$25,958,580 and \$1,290,230, respectively, in the separate account.
+As of June 30, 2021 and 2020, the System had an unrealized loss in the Securities Lending Collateral pool of \$1,158,852 and \$1,163,121, respectively, and had accrued an obligation of \$4,050,935 and \$25,958,580, respectively, in the separate account.